Yellow Orchid Leaves

 - Do they have any Black Rot? (leaves turn black and watery)

-If you see irregular yellow spots on the leaves, this may be the result of a fungal infection, but does not turn the whole leaf yellow.
+If you see irregular bright spots on the leaves, this may be the result of a fungal infection, but does not turn the whole leaf to a goldenrod color.
 The state of the leaves can tell you a great deal about the overall health of the orchid.

-One of the most common causes of yellow orchid leaves is too much light.
-If you have your orchid outside, especially where it’s in the midday sun, it can actually have burn spots on the leaves.
+One of the most common causes of yellow leaves is too much light.
+If you have these plants outside, especially where it’s in the midday sun, it can actually have burn spots on the leaves.

 Another reason for yellowing leaves is cold weather.
 Orchids do not like the cold so move them away from windows or areas where they are likely to be in a draft.
-If your orchids are outside, make sure you bring them inside if the temperature drops below 50 degrees F. Orchids need humidity to promote growth, but remember also that high humidity can cause fungus to grow.
-The ideal temperature for orchids to thrive is between 75-90 degrees F during the day and no lower than 55 degrees F at night.
+If you have them outside, make sure you bring them inside if the temperature drops below 50 degrees F. They need humidity to promote growth, but remember also that high humidity can cause fungus to grow.
+The ideal temperature for these flowers to thrive is between 75-90 degrees F during the day and no lower than 55 degrees F at night.

 Although not usually the case, too much watering can also cause yellowing of the leaves, but there will also be evidence of Black Rot as well.
 The only species that prefers constant damp conditions, is the Vandas, whereas the majority prefer to dry out in between watering.
 If your plant happens to be one in the majority, don’t water for a week or two and treat the plant with an anti-fungal preparation.